HoloLib

 How it works

-The filter tracks three numbers, your X, Y, and heading, and runs two steps over and over, a few hundred times a second:
+The filter tracks your X, Y, and heading, and runs two steps over and over, once per odometry tick:

 1. Predict.
-Using how much the wheels moved this tick, it works out where the robot should be now.
-It does this with the real holonomic motion model (proper arc integration, not a straight-line guess), so curved motion gets estimated correctly.
+Using how much the wheels moved this tick, it works out where the robot should be now, using the holonomic motion model, so curved motion gets estimated correctly.

 2. Correct.
 It compares that prediction against what the sensors actually read, the IMU for heading, tracking wheels or encoders for position, and nudges its estimate toward whichever source it trusts more.